vksachin2018/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
+STEP 1 START
-1. Import the standard libraries.
+STEP 2: Import the standard libraries.
-2. Set variable for assingning dataset values.
+STEP 3: Set variable for assingning dataset values.
-3. Import linear regression from sklearn.
+STEP 4: Import linear regression from sklearn.
-4. Assign the points for representing in the graph.
+STEP 5: Assign the points for representing in the graph.
-5. Predict the regression for marks by using the representation of the graph.
+STEP 6: Predict the regression for marks by using the representation of the graph.
-6. Compare the graphs and hence we obtained the linear regression for the given datas.
+STEP 7: Compare the graphs and hence we obtained the linear regression for the given datas.
+STEP 8 STOP
 ## Program:
 ```
 Program to implement the simple linear regression model for predicting the marks scored.